gustavostn/my-money/README.md

   - usePathname() is a React hook
   - Add React's "use client" directive to the top of the file
   - Then import usePathname() from next/navigation

+## Chapter 7

+- Using Server Components to fetch data
+  - Server Components support JavaScript Promises
+  - Solution for asynchronous tasks.
+  - You can use async/await syntax without needing hooks or fetching libraries
+  - Server Components run on the server, so you can keep expensive data fetches and logic on the server